bedrocklinux/bedrocklinux-website/markdown/1.0beta1/clients.md

 To mount the file we must find the offset to provide to `mount`.  `fdisk -l fedora-~(version~).raw` will provide the relevant information: look for (1) where the image "Start"s and (2) the "Unit" size.
+The unit size is typically 512 - if you see that number in the "Units" line, that's probably what you need.
 Multiplying these two items together will provide you with the proper offset.
 Once you've found this, mount the Fedora image and copy the information off to the desired mount point.

 - {class="rcmd"}
 - mkdir -p ~(/bedrock/clients~)/tmp/fedora-image-mount
 - mkdir -p ~(/bedrock/clients~)/bedrock/clients/~(heisenbug~)
-- mount -o ro,loop,offset=~(expr 1953 \\\* 512~) Fedora-~(version~)-sda.raw ~(/bedrock/clients~)/tmp/fedora-image-mount
+- mount -o ro,loop,offset=~($(expr 1953 \\\* 512$)~) Fedora-~(version~)-sda.raw ~(/bedrock/clients~)/tmp/fedora-image-mount
 - cp -drp ~(/bedrock/clients~)/tmp/fedora-image-mount/\* ~(/mnt/bedrock~)/bedrock/clients/~(heisenbug~)/

 Finally, create a /bedrock/etc/clients.d/~(client-name~).conf file as explained